Constitution of the Georgia Science Teachers Association

 Paragraph 6.
 Duties and responsibilities of the State Secretary are:

 a.
-Shall maintain the minutes of the executive Board for each official meeting.
+Shall maintain the minutes of the Board of Directors for each official meeting.

 b.
 Shall submit compiled minutes to the Executive Secretary after the Transition Meeting.